100 Mineral Avenue Libby, MT 59923

 - Annual Station Ridership (2013)

 |Parking Lot Ownership||BNSF Railway|

 |Track Ownership||BNSF Railway|

 |10 Short Term Parking Spaces||Accessible Payphones||Accessible Platform|

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

-Amtrak does not provide ticketing or baggage services at this facility.
+Amtrak does not provide ticketing or baggage services at this facility, which is served by two daily trains.
 A caretaker opens and closes the station.